Skyrmion Tubes in achiral nematic liquid crystals: Abstract

 \section{Abstract}

 We analyze the interaction with uniform external fields of nematic liquid crystals within a recent generalized free--energy posited by Virga and falling in the class of quartic functionals in the spatial gradients of the nematic director.
 We review some known interesting solutions, {\emph{i. e.}}, uniform heliconical structures, which correspond to the so-called twist-bend nematic phase and we also study the transition between this phase and the standard uniform nematic one.
-Moreover, we find liquid crystal configurations, which closely resemble some novel, experimentally detected, structures called Skyrmion Tubes.
-Skyrmion Tubes are characterized by a localized cylindrically-symmetric pattern surrounded by either twist-bend or uniform nematic phase.
+The twist-bend phase is further reproduced by 3D simulations.
+Moreover, we find liquid crystal configurations, which closely resemble some novel, experimentally detected, structures called Skyrmion tubes.
+Skyrmion tubes are characterized by a localized cylindrically-symmetric pattern surrounded by either twist-bend or uniform nematic phase.
 We study the equilibrium differential equations and find numerical solutions and analytical approximations.